beast-dev/doc/tutorials/travel_history/travel_history.md

 {% include image.html file="travel_origin_location.png" width="75%" prefix=root_url %}

 The result of this inference is shown in the figure above; the branch color reflects the modal state estimate at the child node.
-Using the location of travel origin results in a reconstruction misses transitions along four tip branches and differs from the reconstruction including travel history for the upper two Italian genomes.
+Using the location of travel origin results in a reconstruction that misses transitions along four tip branches and differs from the reconstruction including travel history for the upper two Italian genomes.
-Specifically it implies a transition from Hubei for the Italian patient that does not have travel history.
+Specifically it implies an independent transition from Hubei for the Italian patient that does not have travel history.

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The BEAST 1.10.5 XML file corresponding to this analysis